-At the end of January, I wrote about how I hadn’t backed anything on Kickstarter for a while despite being a fan of the platform in previous years.
+At the end of January, I wrote about how I hadn’t backed anything on Kickstarter for a while.
 Over time I noticed a decline in quality and grew tired of searching through campaigns for sub-par mobile games and ‘gangster shooters’ produced by 11-year olds (true story) to get to the good stuff.
-There was so much rough that the diamonds were well and truly hidden so I gradually stopped visiting.

 Well, I have a confession: I’m now a backer of not one, but two recent projects.
 Yes, two.
 In just as many months.
 Damn you, Kickstarter…

 This looks very cool!
 I loved Westwood's Blade Runner! kickstarter.com/projects/10051…—